How to Become a Strategy Manager

 The Association for Strategic Planning (ASP) offers the Strategic Management Professional (SMP) certification for strategic managers who work with C-level executives and their teams.
 In addition to an undergraduate degree, applicants will need at least five years of experience as an internal executive or an external consultant leading multiple strategic planning assessments.
 Applicants will also need to either hold an SPP credential (see step four above) or meet all of the SPP application conditions.

-The Strategy Institute offers two professional certifications: as either a Senior Business Strategy Professional (SBSP) or as a Global Business Strategy Leader (GBSL).
+The Strategy Institute offers the Senior Business Strategy Professional (SBSP) certification.
 For the SBSP certification, applicants need a graduate degree in a business-related area, as well as a minimum of three years of relevant work experience.
-For the GBSL certification, applicants need a graduate degree in a business-related area, as well as a minimum of 12 years of relevant work experience.
+Eligible applicants receive course materials and a 45-day review period, after which the applicant must pass an online-proctored exam.
+The SBSP certification package fee is $1,750 and the GBSL exam fee is $775.

 Helpful Resources for Strategy Managers